marcfabregatb/oh-my-posh-themes/README.md

 # oh-my-posh-themes
 Lately I've been playing witht he oh-my-posh templates.
 This is my ultimate theme.
+I tested it on PowerShell core and Wsl2/Ubuntu

 It shows current:
 - SO